zheludkovm/TarantoolRustAPI/README.md

 ### Some notes on getting space and index id by names :
-Internaly taratool use id of spaces for all operations we use '_space' and '_index' spaces for this puprose and get space id and index id before every call;
+Internaly taratool use id of spaces for all operations

+we use '_space' and '_index' spaces for this puprose internally TarantoolRustApi get space id and index id before every call;

-for performance you can use following lua code to store internal cache to ids and refresh by trigger
+for better performance you can use following lua code to store internal cache to ids and refresh by trigger

 ```lua
 local ffi = require('ffi')